opd-ai/webminer/README.md

 - **Connection**: WebSocket pool protocol
 - **Compatibility**: Progressive enhancement with graceful degradation

-## 🧪 Testing Current Implementation
+## 🧪 Testing the Implementation

-**Phase 1 is now complete!** You can test the consent system and UI components:
+**All core features are complete!** Test the full mining system with consent management and adaptive optimizations:

 1. **Local Testing:**